PRAIRIE HORIZONS BEEF IS:

 You can also reserve a whole, half or quarter (actually a split half, so each quarter contains both front and rear cuts of meat).

 Ordering in bulk is a great value – the more you order, the less you pay per pound.
 Get together with family, friends or neighbors to save money and share the goodness!

 Bulk orders are custom cut and packaged according to your specifications, usually at Starbuck Meats, Starbuck MN 320-239-2228.
 Processing may also be done at another local butcher if scheduling allows.

 $3.70 per pound for a half beef

 $3.85 per pound for a quarter (split half) beef

 Price per pound is based on the butcher’s “hanging weight”

 (weight of the beef after slaughter before dry aging, deboning or trimming)

-- Average hanging weight for a whole beef is 650 pounds but varies by individual beef.
+- Average hanging weight for a whole beef is between 600-650 pounds but varies by individual beef.

-- Additional processing fees of approximately $0.80/lb are payable to Starbuck Meats upon pickup.
+- Additional processing fees of approximately $0.90/lb are payable to the custom processore at pickup.